-As companies operate in today’s environment, consumers and employees expect their operations to benefit the greater good of society.
+As companies operate in today’s environment, consumers, investors, and employees expect their operations to benefit the greater good of society.

 Conserving the environment, developing a corporate giving program, and improving labour practices all comprise a Corporate Social Responsibility (CSR) program that is both comprehensive and purpose-driven.

 When CSR is put at the forefront of a company’s efforts, it boosts its bottom line, increases brand awareness and loyalty, and makes it easier to attract and retain more talented employees and partners.

 However, the numbers speak for themselves, so let’s explore 10 CSR statistics that every business needs to know.

 1) 93% of employees believe that a company must lead with a purpose

 A purpose is your core reason for being in business (i.e., inspiring healthier communities or enriching people’s lives).
 When companies have a clear understanding of why they exist, decision-making is more effective, external messaging becomes clear, and business culture thrives.

 2) 76% of employees say it’s important for their company to make a difference in local communities.

 Employees want to see the companies they work for make a positive social impact through volunteering, donating, and fundraising.
 Developing a strong corporate giving program (and encouraging your employees to play a pivotal role in your company’s purpose) is key to amplifying the difference your company makes on a local and even global level.